Additional Useful Data Source Types

 This content-source produces as its output a description of the entire application directory structure (=your configuration).

-for all XML files.
-The content of the XML file is included as a child of this tag, except the directoryxml-from-application
+<directory name="x">for any directory<file name="x"/>for all XML files.
+The content of the XML file is included as a child of this tag, except the directoryxml-from-application.
+(Use the<xml-from-application>data source, not<application-introspection>to load content from such files.)<file name="x"/>for all non-XML files.
+In this case the content is not in any way included.

 XML files must actually contain XML